Our Financial Transaction Export tool allows you to download a CSV spreadsheet of your customers' financial transactions with you onto your computer.

 To export financial transaction data from your Order Management system, please follow the steps below:

 - Click “Order Management” from the left-hand menu.

-- This will open a screen which will enable you to customise the data which you wish to export.
+- This will open a screen that will enable you to customise the data that you wish to export.

 To download the entire financial transaction history of your shop, simply ensure all of your order statuses are checked and leave your date ranges blank.

 - Click “Download” to download the file to your computer.

 To read the file on your computer you will need a spreadsheet program such as Microsoft Excel, Apple’s Numbers or OpenOffice Calc.

 Below is a list of all the fields you can expect to see on your exported CSV file and description of what these fields mean.

 - id - This is the order ID associated with the particular transaction

 - order_reference - The reference associated with the transaction